MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

+* 1.4.2 (2018-08-29)
+	* Bug fix: ensure the queue functionality is present when activating the plugin.
 * 1.4.1 (2018-08-29)
 	* Bug fix: in some plugin update scenarios, the database version number checker was not running.
 It runs all the time, now.
 * 1.4.0 (2018-08-29)